andpor/react-native-sqlite-storage/README.md

 # react-native-sqlite-storage
-SQLite Native Plugin for React Native
+SQLite3 Native Plugin for React Native for both Android and iOS

 Inspired by fantastic work done by Chris Brody I did not want to re-invent the wheel.
 The original Cordova plugin was written so well and adhered to latest WebSQL API that there was no need to come up with anything much different.
 So the Cordova plugin was ported to React Native.

-This is iOS binding only for now.
-Initial release - fully working.
-Tested so far with Simulators.
+Current release support both iOS and Android

 Supports transactions.

 #Version History

+v2.1 - Android support

 v2.0 - Full support for Promise API.
 Backward compatible with Callbacks.

-v1.0 - Intial release with full support of all operations based on plan JavaScript callbacks.
+v1.0 - Intial release for iOS with full support of all operations based on plan JavaScript callbacks.

-#How to use:
+#How to use (iOS):

 Step 1. npm install --save react-native-sqlite-storage